 Without a struggle, there can be no progress”

 It’s been a stretch of our grit and resilience.
 In full acknowledgement that the journey ahead is still long, and that we definitely need all the help we can get, Mei Yi and I decided to commit to the Bloom ‘s Social Enterprise Program that ran for 5 weeks.
 Weekly, we worked through our Lean Canvass, sharpening our target audience and key product etc. Most importantly, the discussions helped us to agree on and articulate our priority for this year – creating a Train the Trainer model for our Fundamental Cents #transforming curriculum targeted at educators of Year 11 & 12 students in Perth.
-We finished off last week with a pitch, judged by Jasmin & Jeroen from Bloom and Iain McIntyre from Humm, gaining valuable feedback from different perspectives.
+We finished off last week with a pitch, judged by Jasmin & Jeroen from Bloom and Iain McIntyre from Humm.
+We gained valuable feedback from different perspectives.
+Self growth lessons from pitching

 The entire pitching process was a nerve-wracking experience for me.
-I didn’t feel adequately prepared nor confident to take on the task but we showed up, experienced the pitch and now looking back, I learnt 3 important lessons that can be applied to life in general:
+I didn’t feel adequately prepared nor confident to take on the task but we showed up, experienced the pitch.
+Now, looking back, I learnt 3 important lessons that can be applied to life in general:

 1) Drill in to Absolute Clarity